A traditional Omani dagger (khanjar) with a decorated curved blade, ornate silver handle, and sheath, placed inside a black box.

 History of Oman

-The territory of today’s Sultanate of Oman was already inhabited in the Stone Age.
-Around 2000 BC, Magan, as the region was called at that time, experienced a heyday of copper-mining.
+The territory of today's Sultanate of Oman was inhabited as early as the Stone Age.
+Around 2000 BC, Magan, as the region was then called, experienced a peak in copper mining.

 From 563 BC, Oman was ruled by various Persian rulers.
-The Persians provided for the reconstruction of the overseas trade with India, Ceylon and East Africa.
-An important innovation that the Persians introduced were the so-called “Falaj“.
-These are channels that ensured the water supply in the villages and the irrigation of the fields and are still used today.
+The Persians facilitated the rebuilding of overseas trade with India, Ceylon, and East Africa.
+An important innovation introduced by the Persians was the so-called 'falaj'.
+These are canals that secured the water supply in the villages and the irrigation of the fields and are still used today.

 Discover Oman with experts who have called it their home